Support for sudden child bereavement

 How we support families following the sudden death of a child

 Between 60 to 70 children under 18 die suddenly in West Yorkshire each year.
-The causes are often unknown but can include car crashes, fires and illness.
+The causes are often unknown but can include car accidents, fires and illness.
 Families are left bereft and distraught, while also often having to deal with the various agencies that might be involved - the coroner, the police etc - without specialised support.

 Helping families get through the first days, weeks and months, we provide face-to-face emotional support and practical help.
 We might attend meetings with families, explaining processes and procedures, attend inquests or court hearings, and liaise with other professionals.
 We’ll also help families access other services they may need.

 Brothers and sisters can be particularly traumatised by the sudden death of their sibling and the experience can have a far-reaching impact on their mental health and wellbeing.
-We can provide counselling, music therapy and sibling support groups as well as helping mum and dad find ways to comfort and support their children.
+We can provide counselling, creative therapy and sibling support groups as well as helping mum and dad find ways to comfort and support their children.

 How to make a referral